sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Approaches to mitigate:
     - Cluster-level randomization and analysis
     - Explicit modeling of interference (network effects)
-    - Careful definition of treatment to incorporate spillovers[^1]
+    - Careful definition of treatment to incorporate spillovers

 ## Conclusion